With his latest, Wasp Network, now on Netflix, we try to capture what makes this French filmmaker so unique in a handful of films

 Where to watch it: Various streaming services

 There is an argument to be made that Assayas' five and a half hour-long Cuban epic Carlos should occupy the fifth spot on this list.
 Yet it feels basically criminal to leave off Personal Shopper, arguably the filmmaker's strangest – or at least his most beguiling – film to date.
-Here the director re-teams with a never-better Kristen Stewart, who plays the put-upon assistant of a famous actress, but who also happens to possess a gift for talking with the dead.
-Following the death of her brother, she's struggling to keep it together, and Assayas using her grief as a way to muse on everything from social media to his own power as director.
+Here, Assayas re-teams with a never-better Kristen Stewart, who plays the put-upon assistant of a famous actress with a gift for talking to the dead.
+Following the death of her brother, she's struggling to keep it together, Assayas using her grief as a way to muse on everything from social media to his own power as director.
 This is such a strange and unique film, so thoroughly realist in style, yet peppered wth moments that seem ripped right out of a B-movie.
 It feels like nothing else in Assayas' canon – or any other canon, in fact.

 Wasp Network is now streaming on Netflix.

 Artwork for this article was created by Braulio Kuwabara.
 You can follow his work here.